 Measurement accuracy is equal to ±2% at max. velocity x0.84 (this coefficient can also be calculated using the Vennard and Blasius formulas) if the flow is turbulent.

-This differential pressure is measured by the pressure transmitter differential connected to the Pitot tube's high-pressure (HP) and low-pressure (BP) connections.
+This differential pressure is measured by the differentialpressure transmitter connected to the high pressure (HP) and low pressure (BP) connections of the pitot tube.

-By adding an absolute pressure transmitter and a PT100 temperature sensor with a corrected flow rate calculator, the flow meter displays a mass flow rate and an analog output signal of the corrected volumetric flow rate.
+By adding an absolutepressure transmitter and a PT100 temperature sensor with a corrected flow calculator, the flowmeter displays a mass flow rate and an analog output signal of the corrected volumetric flow rate.

 GAS AND BIOGAS FLOW MEASUREMENT